shrif-web/web_hw_fall2021/ReadME.md

 >
 > const port = config_data.port

-Otherthings are implemented like Nginx that was described before.
+Otherthings are implemented like Golang that was described before.

 ## **Postgres**
+First of all we use this command to create a postgres in docker:
+> docker run --name docker-postgres -e POSTGRES_USER=admin  -e POSTGRES_PASSWORD=admin -d -p 5432:5432 postgres

+This will create a database and the user is admin and password is admin too.

-For creating a new table with name "Train" with two column "Key" and "Hash":
+For creating a new table with name "Train" with two column "Key" and "Hash" we use this script or create the table using pg admin:

 > CREATE TABLE IF NOT EXISTS "Train" (
 >
 >    "Key" varchar(250) NOT NULL,